ARWNI2S/TheCorporateWars/whitepaper/roadmap/milestones.md

 **Publication of This Document**

 _**31-3-2025**_ — The arduous task of making the concepts intelligible to most humans is finally complete.
+We publish this technical document as a living entity, open to corrections and design changes.
 {% endstep %}

 {% step %}